-If the claims administrator, in its discretion, paid benefits on behalf of a participant directly to a provider, the claims administrator may recover an overpayment that the Plan makes to such provider on such participant's behalf by reducing future payments to the provider by the amount of the overpayment.
-These future payments may be benefits payable to such participant, to other participants in this Plan, or to participants in other health plans that are administered by the claims administrator.
-If these future payments are benefits payable to participants under a health plan other than this Plan, the claims administrator will credit this Plan with the amount of the future payments that such other health plan makes.
-However, the claims administrator will not offset future payment the claims administrator has made to the provider under the Plan unless the provider has affirmatively consented in writing to repay overpayments through offsets and agreed not to attempt to recover such offsets from affected participants through balance billing or otherwise.
+If the Claims Administrator, in its discretion, paid benefits on behalf of a participant directly to a provider, the Claims Administrator may recover an overpayment that the Plan makes to such provider on such participant's behalf by reducing future payments to the provider by the amount of the overpayment.
+These future payments may be benefits payable to such participant, to other participants in this Plan, or to participants in other health plans that are administered by the Claims Administrator.
+If these future payments are benefits payable to participants under a health plan other than this Plan, the Claims Administrator will credit this Plan with the amount of the future payments that such other health plan makes.
+However, the Claims Administrator will not offset future payments that it would otherwise make to a provider on behalf of a participant in another plan by an overpayment the Claims Administrator has made to the provider under the Plan unless the provider has affirmatively consented in writing to repay overpayments through offsets and agreed not to attempt to recover such offsets from affected participants through balance billing or otherwise.

-Conversely, if the claims administrator determines in its sole discretion that a self-insured health plan that the claims administrator administers, other than this Plan, has overpaid a provider, the claims administrator has the right to reduce, by the amount of such overpayment, any future payments that the claims administrator would otherwise make to such provider on behalf of a participant in this Plan.
-In this situation, the claims administrator credits the other self-insured health plan that previously overpaid the provider with the amount of the future payments that this Plan makes on behalf of participants in this Plan.
-However, the claims administrator will not offset future payments that it would otherwise make to a provider on behalf of a participant in the Plan by an overpayment the claims administrator has made to the provider under another plan unless the provider has affirmatively consented in writing to repay overpayments through offsets and agreed not to attempt to recover such offsets from affected participants through balance billing or otherwise.
+Conversely, if the Claims Administrator determines in its sole discretion that a self-insured health plan that the Claims Administrator administers, other than this Plan, has overpaid a provider, the Claims Administrator has the right to reduce, by the amount of such overpayment, any future payments that the Claims Administrator would otherwise make to such provider on behalf of a participant in this Plan.
+In this situation, the Claims Administrator credits the other self-insured health plan that previously overpaid the provider with the amount of the future payments that this Plan makes on behalf of participants in this Plan.
+However, the Claims Administrator will not offset future payments that it would otherwise make to a provider on behalf of a participant in the Plan by an overpayment the Claims Administrator has made to the provider under another plan unless the provider has affirmatively consented in writing to repay overpayments through offsets and agreed not to attempt to recover such offsets from affected participants through balance billing or otherwise.